 A 2008 study noted that the CSAAS “theory has had a tremendous impact on the field of [child sexual assault] forensic evaluations, despite its dearth of empirical support.”
 While that study found support for the finding that some assault victims delay reporting, it found very little evidence that victims are likely to recant accurate reports of sexual assaults.

 Aurelio Librado lived with his partner, their three children, her two children by a different relationship, and his brother’s family.
 Two or three dozen people came to Librado’s home for a party that celebrated his nephew’s first communion.
 The nephew’s godmother attended the party with her 15-year-old daughter, L.A.

 L.A. testified that Librado forced her to leave the party, brought her to the basement, touched her breasts, and made unsuccessful attempts to have vaginal and anal intercourse with her.
-When he let her go, she went to the bathroom and found semen on a tissue she used to clean herself.
+When he let her go, she went to the bathroom and found a substance she believed to be semen on a tissue she used to clean herself.

 One of Librado’s stepsons saw L.A. crying.
 When he asked her why, she said “your stepfather sexually violated me.”
 The stepson did not believe L.A. and did not repeat the accusation to anyone until the police questioned him a year later.
 L.A. testified that she did not tell her mother what happened because she was embarrassed and did not want Librado’s children to grow up without a father.

 In the following months, L.A.’s mother noted changes in L.A.’s personality.
 She eventually began to cut herself.
 When her mother threatened to make her see a psychiatrist, L.A. stated that she had been sexually violated.
 She refused to discuss details or to identify her assailant.